 You’ll then begin to think about what you want out of your study abroad experience and explore study abroad options.
 Things to consider range from academic and cultural goals to finances, so be sure to think through all of these before diving into the options.

-Each study abroad program sponsored by the University of Richmond is described in GatewayAbroad, which you can use to search programs by criteria such as academic subject, minimum GPA, language of instruction, or housing options.
+Each study abroad program sponsored by the University of Richmond is described in GatewayAbroad, which you can use to search programs by criteria such as program type, academic subject, minimum GPA, language of instruction, or housing options.
 Start building a list of programs that meet your criteria so you can discuss it with your family and advisors at UR.

 For business majors only - Business majors who plan to transfer business credit back to UR from their study abroad experience should consult the list of study abroad partner universities that have been specifically approved by the RSB for business transfer credit.
 This list is a subset of generally approved UR study abroad options.
 Business majors may apply to study on any approved UR program if they do not intend to transfer back any business credits from their semester/year abroad.